 I aim to help my students get to grips with the challenges of working creatively in a demanding medium that requires a mathematician's eye for detail and an engineer's determination to build useful things.

-I am still happy to supervise interesting undergraduate or M.Sc. student projects: see http://www.cs.ox.ac.uk/people/bernard.sufrin/personal/projects.html for a few suggestions.(October 2018)
+I am still happy to supervise interesting undergraduate or M.Sc. student projects: see http://www.cs.ox.ac.uk/people/bernard.sufrin/personal/projects.html for a few (ancient) suggestions that may give a flavour of the sort of thing I can get enthusiastic about.(June 2021)

 The Oxford Web site -- describes a generic framework, developed at Oxford and QMW, for building interactive proof editors.
 See here for the current distribution, and access to a few more general papers.